 In 1955 framing lumber in New Foundland began being treated with borates to control an epidemic of termite destruction.
 Since then, none of the homes using borate treated wood has had any infestation of termites or wood decay.

 In the 1970’s Europe and the US began studying borates for wood preserving properties.
 There was a huge lawsuit involving an US lumber company that put tropical hardwoods in over 1000 homes.
 The hardwood had beetles in the wood.
 The homes were treated with borates and the hardwood mills in South America began pre-treating their wood with borates.
 Since then there have been NO problems with beetles.

 This simple inexpensive, household chemical is deadly to all insects.
 It has been shown to attack their nervous systems, as well as being a drying agent to their bodies.
 In combination with certain chemical solvents ( such as propylene glycol ) it may migrate slightly into such objects as wood and concrete, following the solvent, and providing some degree of lasting protection.
 Commercial development of such products are Bora-Care, and Boric Acid type insecticides & products.
 (See Wood Rot)

 As a general household insecticide Boric Acid is safe enough to use around children, and has been used in ointments and salves for diaper rash on babies.
 It is also used, in a very dilute solution, as an eyewash.
+What is Boric Acid?
 How Safe is it?
 (New Window opens)